Unitarianism

+The early Unitarian Christian leader Demeter Hunyadi led the effort to catechize the faithful.
+The first Unitarian Christian confession of faith was the Consensus Ministrorum, which holds to a Unitarian view of God and teaches that Jesus Christ should be adored; the confession of faith titled the Complanatio (1638) established the necessity of the sacraments of infant baptism and reception of the eucharist.
+The widely used Racovian Catechism (1605) of the Polish Brethren explicated the Unitarian Christian faith from a Socinian perspective, supporting its doctrine with proof-texts from the Bible.

+In the 17th century, significant repression in Poland led many Unitarians to flee or be killed for their faith.
+From the 16th to 18th centuries, Unitarians in Britain often faced significant political persecution, including John Biddle and Theophilus Lindsey.
+In England, the first Unitarian Church was established in 1774 on Essex Street, London, where today's British Unitarian headquarters is still located.

 As is typical of dissenters and nonconformists, Unitarianism does not constitute one single Christian denomination; rather, it refers to a collection of both existing and extinct Christian groups (whether historically related to each other or not) that share a common theological concept of the unitary nature of God.
 Unitarian Christian communities and churches have developed in Central Europe (mostly Romania and Hungary), Ireland, India, Jamaica, Japan, Canada, Nigeria, South Africa, the United Kingdom, and the United States.
 In British America, different schools of Unitarian theology first spread in the New England Colonies and subsequently in the Mid-Atlantic States.
 The first official acceptance of the Unitarian faith on the part of a congregation in North America was by King's Chapel in Boston, from where James Freeman began teaching Unitarian doctrine in 1784 and was appointed rector.
 Later in 1785, he created a revised Unitarian Book of Common Prayer based on Lindsey's work.